 The SQL has been established as a language that can be used by both casual users as well as skilled programmers.
-It offers a wide range of processing capabilities, simpler ones which may be used by the beginners and the more composite by the expert class of users.
+It offers a wide range of processing capabilities, simpler ones that may be used by the beginners, and the more composite by the expert class of users.

 The various processing capabilities of SQL are: